umalabs/ibe/docs/CRYPTOGRAPHY.md

 ### Prerequisites

 Alice uses an application (Client) that allows her authenticate via the Authorization Server (AS) and store, retrieve, and share encrypted files on the remote data store (RS1).
 Additionally, the Client has access to the remote keyring (RS2), which provides identity-based cryptographic functions.
 The Client has simultaneous access to both the RS1 and RS2.
 Alice also knows that Bob can obtain authorized access to RS1 and RS2.

+Notes:

+* The interaction with RS1 is not detailed in this proposal and is considered out of scope.
+* In this context, RS2 represents RS in the provided sequence diagrams.
+* The Client application acts as the intermediary, interacting with both RS1 and RS2.

 ### Use Case